Introduction to Java Technology (Language and Platform)

 Architecture neutrality solves the binary distribution problem as well as the cross-platform problem.
 Java code is portable, it can be transported easily.

 You don’t have to compile Java code, again and again, it saves time.

 Unlike C, Java programs are the same on every platform.
 Sizes of the basic data types and arithmetic operators are the same on every platform, there is no database incompatibility.

-The performance was always in consideration while designing the Java language.
-The Java garbage collector runs as a low priority thread, which makes memory available whenever required, it leads to better performance.
+Performance was always in consideration while designing the Java language.
+The Java garbage collector runs as a low-priority thread, which makes memory available whenever required, leading to better performance.

 Java language supports multithreading.
 You can run multiple tasks simultaneously using a thread.